dtjohnson/typeshield/README.md

 }
 ```

-In the previous example, the guard just asks as a validator.
-It doesn't inform the type system.
+In the previous example, the guard just acts as a validator; it doesn't inform the type system.
 However, the factory takes an optional generic argument that will set the type and check the keys of your validator object.
-The factory also takes an optional interface name parameter (used for assertions below).
+The factory also takes an optional interface name parameter (used for assertions messages below).
 This makes it extremely easy to build strongly typed guards for your interfaces:
 ```ts
 import { hasDefinition, isString } from 'guardian';